caresetjournal/Hospital_Charge_Master_Data_Schema/ForHospitalDataTeams.md

 etc.

-## Rational
+## Rationale

-* Should we put the data inside a zip file
+* Should we put the data inside a zip file?

 No, the whole point of the MD5 files is to allow crawlers to determine if they should re-download your data.
 This benifit is negated if the hashes are not readily downloadable.

 * Why not JSON?

 Because some of these files could have tens of thousands of rows (especially if charges are different for different NPI/CCNs etc etc)
 JSON files are excellent for smaller data files, but they are nor very fault tolerant.

 * Why not Excel?